-She has served as a Cave Canem faculty member, a Bruce McEver Visiting Chair in Writing at Georgia Tech University, distiguished writer-in-residence at both the Eugene O’Neill Theater Center and Sierra Nevada College, and a fellow at both Yaddo and the MacDowell Colony.
+Smith has served as a Lannan Foundation fellow; a Cave Canem faculty member, a Bruce McEver Visiting Chair in Writing at Georgia Tech University, distinguished writer-in-residence at both the Eugene O’Neill Theater Center and Sierra Nevada College, and a fellow at both Yaddo and the MacDowell Colony.
 During a ceremony at Chicago State University’s Gwendolyn Brooks Center, Smith was inducted into the National Literary Hall of Fame for Writers of African Descent.
-In 2008 she was awarded a Lannan Foundation residency in Marfa, Texas.

-Smith teaches in the Stonecoast MFA program at Sierra Nevada College and is a professor of creative writing at the City University of New York/College of Staten Island.
-She has also done hundreds of writing and performance residencies in elementary, middle schools, and high schools.
+Smith teaches in the MFA program at Sierra Nevada College and is a professor of creative writing at the City University of New York/College of Staten Island.

 SHOULDA BEEN JIMI SAVANNAH (Poetry, 2012)

 “Shoulda Been Jimi Savannah is a tour de force of the possibilities of contemporary poetry, echoing as it does the verse tradition of Gwendolyn Brooks…It’s glory is that so many identities are included and celebrated.
 In style and substance, it’s a book that contains multitudes.” —Mark Jarman”

 In her newest collection, Patricia Smith explores the second wave of the Great Migration.
 From her parents’ move from the South to Chicago to being raised as an “up North” child under the spell of Motown music, she captures the rampant romanticism of waiting and hoping and the dogged disappointment and damage of living under a delusion.
 Shifting from spoken word to free verse to traditional forms, she reveals “that soul beneath the vinyl.”